redhat-actions/push-to-registry/README.md

         dockerfiles: |
           ./Dockerfile

-    # Podman Login action (https://github.com/redhat-actions/podman-login)ccan be used
+    # Podman Login action (https://github.com/redhat-actions/podman-login) can be used
-    # in the previous step to log into a container registry.
+    # in the previous step to log in to a container registry.
 In that case input "username"
     # "password" can be omitted in this push action.
     - name: Push To quay.io
       id: push-to-quay